The 12 habits of highly healthy people

 3. Portion size

-4. Preventive healthcare screening
+4. Preventive healthcare

 5. Adequate sleep